Porsche Raises Electric Car Targets And Announces A 911 Hybrid

 However, the company said it would not drop internal combustion engine vehicles as it is lining up a $24 million investment in the development of e-fuel technology.
 This type of environment-friendly fuel aims at replacing traditional fuel in non-electric models.

 Porsche had a stellar 2021 as it recorded record sales, revenue, and operating profit.
-The company’s sales hit $36.7 billion, $4.9 billion more compared to the previous year —operating also increased by 27% to $5.9 billion against 2020.7 Solar Stocks That Are Ready to Shine
+The company’s sales hit $36.7 billion, $4.9 billion more compared to the previous year —operating also increased by 27% to $5.9 billion against 2020.7 Social Media Stocks That Are Worth Your Attention

 .